The Bankrate promise

 - EPS: This abbreviation stands for earnings per share, which measures how much a company made in profit per share.

-- Beta: This numerical value is used by some investors to measure the riskiness of the shares based on their underlying volatility.
+- Beta: This numerical value is used by some investors to measure the riskiness of the stock based on its underlying volatility.
 Betas above a value of 1 have been more volatile than the overall market over the specified time period, while a beta below 1 means the shares have been less volatile.
 Not all investors agree that share price volatility is the best indicator of risk.

 - One-year target estimate: This value is an estimate of where the stock price will be in one year and is typically based on an average of several analyst estimates.
 This number should not be overly relied upon, as many forecasts turn out to be wrong.